saezlab/NetworkModeling_course_2022/practical_day_2/readme.md

 # Day 2 practical: multi-omic integration with cosmos

+This practical will teach you how to integrate multi-omic data downstream of footprint analysis with R package COSMOS.

+You can read the COSMOS publication here: https://www.embopress.org/doi/full/10.15252/msb.20209730

-Material for the practical: https://github.com/saezlab/cosmosR/blob/master/vignettes/tutorial.md
+Material for the practical can be found here: https://github.com/saezlab/cosmosR/blob/master/vignettes/tutorial.md

 You can also clone the cosmosR repository on your local machine (see: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and open the tutorial.Rmd in Rstudio